Dalu-001/IEEE-CS50-Problem-Sets/ProblemSet2/Vanity Plates/plates.md

 After that, it checks for white spaces, periods, or punctuation marks.
 If any of these are encountered, the code breaks.

+Now if all of the right conditions are met, the code returns True to the "is_valid()" function that was called in main().
+If it meets any false conditions or any condition that causes it to break, it returns False to the "is_valid()" function.

+The Main function is now called which now prints "Valid" if True is returned to the "is_valid()" function or "Invalid" if False is returned to the "is_valid()" function.